HigherOrderCO/Bend/README.md

 That's a **111x speedup** by doing nothing.
 No thread spawning, no explicit management of locks, mutexes.
 We just asked bend to run our program on RTX, and it did.
 Simple as that.
-Note that, for now, Bend only supports 24-bit machine ints (`u24`), thus, results are always `mod 2^24`.
+(Note that, for now, Bend only supports 24-bit machine ints (`u24`), thus, results are always `mod 2^24`.
+We'll have 64-bit numbers next month.)

 Bend isn't limited to a specific paradigm, like tensors or matrices.
 Any concurrent system, from shaders to Erlang-like actor models can be emulated on